CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 Use case 2: Processing Galaxy Simulation with Jupyter in Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Docker allows us to run a "ready to go" Jupyter notebook in what's known as a container:
+Docker allows us to run a "ready to go" Jupyter notebook in a container.
+Inside the ``2018-05-examples`` git repository that you downloaded earlier, there is a sample Galaxy simulation:

 .. code-block :: bash

+	$ pwd
+	/Users/ckchan/2018-05-examples/hops
+	$ cd ../galaxy/
-	$ mkdir test
+	$ pwd

-	$ sudo chown 1000 test # You must grant the within-container notebook user write access to the host directory
+	/Users/ckchan/2018-05-examples/galaxy

 	# Specify the uid of the jovyan user.
 Useful to mount host volumes with specific file ownership.
 For this option to take effect, you must run the container with --user root

-	$ docker run -it --rm -v ${PWD}/test:/home/jovyan/work -p 8888:8888 -e NB_UID=1000 --user root jupyter/minimal-notebook
+	$ docker run -it --rm -v $PWD:/home/jovyan/work -p 8888:8888 -e NB_UID=$(id -u) --user root astrocontainers/jupyter
 	Set username to: jovyan
 	usermod: no changes
+	Set jovyan UID to: 1329
 	Executing the command: jupyter notebook
 	[I 23:36:09.446 NotebookApp] Writing notebook server cookie secret to /home/jovyan/.local/share/jupyter/runtime/notebook_cookie_secret
 	[W 23:36:09.686 NotebookApp] WARNING: The notebook server is listening on all IP addresses and not using encryption.
 This is not recommended.